 Sometimes a new prescription isn’t going to help a patient see better, and surgery isn’t the answer, either.
 Dr. Bowman’s specialty is Low Vision Care, and she explains how to help a family member who may benefit from her knowledge and experience with low vision tools.
 As they get older, our loved ones are often […]

-Our visions changes as we age, it’s a fact of life.
-Follow these tips to help keep your eyes healthy in your golden years.
+Our vision changes as we age, it’s a fact of life.
+Follow these tips to keep your eyes healthy in your golden years.

 Contact lenses can be a great alternative to traditional glasses, but to safely wear contact lenses, you must be committed to caring for them properly and replace them when needed.
 Following these rules will help keep your eyes healthy while using contact lenses.